-Men who are concerned about the effects of high estrogen may benefit from making healthful lifestyle changes, such as:
+Males who are concerned about the effects of high estrogen also may benefit from making healthful lifestyle changes, such as:

-- reducing the number of calories in the diet
+- reducing the number of calories in their diet

 - getting more sleep

-If a person has a hormone imbalance, treatment is often quick and safe.
+If a person is concerned about age-related changes, or suspects a hormone imbalance, a doctor can test for a range of causes.
+Various treatments are available.
 A doctor can also provide personalized diet and lifestyle recommendations.